Alvor1991/PP2-Online-Quiz/README.md

 * **Quiz Intro**
 ![Intro image](assets/readme-files/quiz-intro.png)

     - The Quiz Intro feature serves as an informative gateway, offering users a glimpse into the purpose and structure of the quiz.
 By providing clear insights into what users can expect, it sets the stage for an engaging and rewarding experience.
-This introductory informs users about the quiz's objectives but also instills a sense of anticipation, encouraging active participation.
+This introduction informs users about the quiz's objectives but also instills a sense of anticipation, encouraging active participation.

 * **Navigation Buttons**
 ![Nav buttons image](assets/readme-files/nav-buttons.png)